CsBigDataHub/working-with-vim/pages/motions.md

 Practice the basic motions by just pressing the motion character(s), while in NORMAL mode the cursor will move.
 So pressing `w` moves the cursor forward to the next word.
 You can precede any motion with a number, for example `5w` will move forward to the fifth next word.

-When you put an action first, it will perform that action on the motion.
+When you put an operator first, it will perform that action on the motion.
 For example `dw` will delete to the next word, this includes the space, not just the word.

 <span class="tip">💡</span> There are minor differences between `w` and `e`; as well as between `f` and `t`.
-The differences are around where the cursor ends up, this can make a big difference depending on the action.
+The differences are around where the cursor ends up, this can make a big difference depending on the operator.
 For example, `dfx` will delete forward up to and including the `x` character, whereas `dtx` will delete up to but not including the `x`.

 You can visualize the motions by starting with `v` and then the motion, it will highlight the selected area.
 See the difference between `ve` highlighting to the end of the word, to `vw` highlighting to the next word.